Skip to main content

 • If you have weak pelvic floor muscles or your individual shape does not suit a diaphragm

 Remember a diaphragm does not protect you from sexually transmissible infections or HIV.
-Condoms can be used at the same time to provide this protection, and to further reduce the risk of pregnancy.
+Condoms can be used simultaneously to provide this protection and further reduce pregnancy risk.

 If you have never had a diaphragm before it is strongly advised that you have a trial fitting with a trained health professional to ensure that the Caya® diaphragm is suitable for you.
 The nurses at Sexual Health & Family Planning ACT are specially trained to do this.
 Once you have checked that a diaphragm is suitable for you, Caya® diaphragms are readily available to purchase online.
-(The average cost is $99.95 at the time of publication).
+(The average cost is between $100 and $135 at the time of publication).

-You should continue to use your diaphragm during your period as it is possible to become pregnant at this time.
-However, during menstruation, you should only wear your diaphragm for a total of 6 hours at a time before removing it for cleaning.
-It is not advisable to use it continually at this time as there is a small risk of developing toxic shock syndrome.
+You should continue to use your diaphragm during your period as it is still possible to become pregnant at this time.
+However, during menstruation, you should only wear your diaphragm for 6 hours at a time before removing it for cleaning.
+It is not advisable to use it continually as there is a small risk of developing toxic shock syndrome.

 You should not be aware of your diaphragm if it is correctly positioned over your cervix.
 Your partner may be aware of it during intercourse, but if they are aware of it, most do not find this uncomfortable.